Budhanilkantha Temple: Festivals

-The Budhanilkantha Temple has become the site where thousands of pilgrims visit when Haribondhini Ekadashi Mela takes place on the 11th day of the Hindu month of Kartika (October–November) every year.
+The Budhanilkantha Temple is visited by thousands of pilgrims for Haribondhini Ekadashi Mela on the 11th day of the Hindu month of Kartika (October–November) every year.
 This is a special ritual to wake up Lord Vishnu from his long sleep.
-A big fair is also held at the temple area every year on the auspicious occasions such as Ekadashis, Harishayani and Haribodhini of hindu lunar calendar which marks the 4-month sleeping period of Lord Vishnu.
+A big fair is also held at the temple area every year on auspicious occasions such as Ekadashis, Harishayani and Haribodhini of the Hindu lunar calendar, marking the 4-month sleeping period of Lord Vishnu.

 The Mysteries surrounding the temple

 The Legend of the Nepalese Monarchy

 Balaji Budhanilkantha or Bal Nilkantha in Balaju Baisdhara Park.
 The monarchs did not visited Budanilkantha because of the prophecy but visited here instead.

 A legend states that King Pratap Malla (1641–1674) had a prophetic vision.
 In the vision it was claimed that the king was cursed.
-If he would visit then they would die prematurely.
+If he would visit Budhanilkantha Temple, then he would die prematurely.
 This vision resulted in him believing that the kings of Nepal would die if they visited the Budhanilkantha Temple.
 Royal family members including the Nepalese monarchs after King Pratap Malla never visited the Temple in fear of the prophecy.